MallikarjunaVayugundla/Capstone_Project/README.md

 6. Classes abstract implementation details from their interfaces.
    All class member functions document their effects, either through function names, comments, or formal documentation.
 Member functions do not change program state in undocumented way.<br />

+   **All the class member functions abstract the functionality from the user and only provide necessary interfaces.
+    Also, the meaningful function names along with the comments provide the user with necessary documentation on their functionality and usage.
+    This can be observed from the functions provided in the 'Compute3DPoints' class.**